stecrotti/stecrotti.github.io/_projects/stochastic_to_quantum.md

 steady state of $$p(x,t)$$.
 Neat!

-Even when exact results are not available for such quantum problems, efficient approximation techniques such as the Density Matrix Renormalization Group (DMRG) can be employed.
+Even when exact results are not available for such quantum problems, efficient approximation techniques such as the [Density Matrix Renormalization Group](https://en.wikipedia.org//wiki/Density_matrix_renormalization_group) can be employed.